The Large or Malayan Flying Fox and Some Interesting Bat Facts

 Flying foxes are fascinating bats.
 As their name suggests, they look somewhat like foxes which have developed wings and taken to the air.
 They have pointed, fox-like faces with large eyes and small ears.
 The large or Malayan flying fox of Southeast Asia is a giant of the bat world and has a wingspan of up to six feet.
 In North America, the term "flying fox" often refers to this animal.

 Flying foxes belong to the family Pteropodidae.
-At least 170 species exist, the exact number depending on the classification scheme that's used.
-They are also known as fruit bats, since their diet consists of fruits and other plant parts, and as megabats, since their family contains the largest bats in the world.
+At least 170 species exist.
+The number depends on the classification scheme that's used.
+The animals are also known as fruit bats, since their diet consists of fruits and other plant parts, and as megabats, since their family contains the largest bats in the world.
 Not all megabats are large, however.
-Unlike other bats (the microbats), flying foxes don't use echolocation to hunt for their prey.
-Instead, they use their excellent senses of sight and smell to help them find their food and escape from danger.
+Other bats (the microbats) use echolocation to hunt for their prey.
+Megabats use their excellent senses of sight and smell to help them find food.

 The large or Malayan flying fox (Pteropus vampyrus) is often considered to be the largest bat in the world, although sometimes other bats are given this honour.
-Its population is classified as near threatened by the International Union for Conservation of Nature.
-In some parts of the bat's distribution its numbers are decreasing rapidly due to hunting and habitat loss.
+Its population is classified as Near Threatened by the International Union for Conservation of Nature.
+In some parts of the animal's distribution its numbers are decreasing rapidly due to hunting and habitat loss.

 Structure of a Bat Wing

 Like other mammals, including humans, bats have hair on their body and make milk for their young.
 Bats are the only mammals that can fly, however.
 Other mammals that appear to fly, such as flying squirrels, actually glide.
 Bats flap their wings to propel themselves through the air.
-The wings are made of webs of skin supported by hand, arm and leg bones.
-Bats either have no tail or have a tiny, non-functional remnant of a tail.
+The wings are made of webs of skin supported by hand, arm, and leg bones.
+Bats either have no tail or have a tiny, non-functional remnant of one.

 Most bats are nocturnal, sleeping in a protected place during the day and becoming active at night.
 Microbats are able to carry out a process called echolocation, which helps them find their prey.
 Most of these bats eat insects.
 When they're hunting, they emit ultrasonic sound waves though their nose or mouth.
 "Ultrasonic" sounds are too high for us to hear.
 The sound waves bounce off the prey and return to the bats, enabling them to detect the presence and position of the prey.
-In general, megabats can't carry out echolocation.
-The Egyptian fruit bat is an exception.
-It uses a simple type of echolocation to navigate in the dark.
+In general, megabats can't echolocate.
+A few species use a simple type of echolocation to help them navigate in the dark, however.